box/box-openapi/docs/structure.md

 - `content/` - The folder that contains all the API specification.
 If you only want to make changes to the API specification, then this is the only file you need.
   - `openapi.yml` - The entry file from where the API specification is build.
       This includes references to other files.
   - `paths.yml` - A list of paths, verbs, and a mapping for each one of those to a file in `content/paths/*`.
-This is the canonnical list of API endpoints in our API specification.
+This is the canonical list of API endpoints in our API specification.
-    - `schemas.yml` - A list re-usable object models (called **schemaas** in OpenAPI terms) and a mapping for each one of those to a file in `content/schemas/*`, `content/errors/*`, `content/requests/*`, `content/responses/*`.
-This is the canonnical list of objects that the API can return.
+  - `schemas.yml` - A list re-usable object models (called **schemas** in OpenAPI terms) and a mapping for each one of those to a file in `content/schemas/*`, `content/errors/*`, `content/requests/*`, `content/responses/*`.
+This is the canonical list of objects that the API can return.
-    - `common/` - This folder contains the rarerly updated parts of the API specification, like its name, description, security protocols, and tags.
+  - `common/` - This folder contains the rarely updated parts of the API specification, like its name, description, security protocols, and tags.
       In most cases you would not need to edit this, with the exception of adding new tags for new APIs.
   - `paths/` - A list of files that each represent an API endpoint (defined by the HTTP verb and the path).
   - `requests/` - A list of request objects.
 We currently only have a handful of these in use, but we recommend every new API to create a request object if the request has a `requestBody` value.
   - `responses/` - A list of response objects as returned by APIs.
   - `errors/` - A list of error objects that can be returned by APIs.
 There is nothing special about this folder, it's just a way to keep this apart from the regular response objects.
   - `callbacks/` - A list of callback payloads that are not returned by any API, but are instead the payloads provided in webhooks and skills events.
   - `schemas` - A list of schemas that do not fit any of the other categories above.
   - `attributes.` - A list of re-usable fields, parameters, and other little tidbits.
 The do not represent entire schemas, but instead only represent smaller parts of the API spec.
 - `build/` - This is where the compiled `openapi.json` is written to after running `yarn build`.
 - `src/` - The code base that includes our linting code, as well as our functional tests.
 - `.spelling` - Contains additional words to add to the dictionary.

 ## Using `$ref` references

 Across the API spec we use references (`$ref`) to other files as well as other